Creating your Technical Documentation Space

 For example, you might allow your team full edit and administration rights while others can only add comments.
 Or you might grant the general public access to your documentation, while only staff members can update it.

 For detailed information, see the documentation on:

 Step 3.
-Customise the Title and Content of the Home Page
+Customise the title and content of the space home page

-When you created your space, Confluence created a home page with default content and a default title, 'Home'.
+When you created your space, Confluence created a home page with default content and a default title.
 You will want to change the title and content.

 When you added the space you chose the Documentation theme, which provides a left-hand navigation bar and a good look and feel for technical documentation.
 If necessary, you can configure the Documentation theme to add your own page header and footer or to customise the default left-hand navigation bar.
 These customisations affect the online look and feel of your documentation.
 See Configuring the Documentation Theme for the full description.

 Choose Browse > Space Admin.
 (If you have not yet applied the Documentation theme choose Space Tools > Look and Feel > Themes.)